The estimated reading time for this post is 5 minutes

 Why not bond even more on the journey and have each other’s backs when we get to camp?

-So, seats booked, we were to converge as early as 6 am on Monday.
-Another advantage of this option was being able to attend Sunday service at Rock Foundation Church before leaving.
+So, seats booked, we were to converge as early as 6 am on Monday for the journey.
+Another advantage of this option was being able to attend Sunday service at Rock Foundation Church before traveling.
 What I took from that service was that the Alpha state, really, was God’s direction for me, for that time.
 God did not not answer my prayers.
 He just had other plans I was not privy to yet.
 And now, see?

 The Knight was caring and supportive.
 (Thank you!)